Etiquette Lesson: When to Send Out Your Save the Dates, Invitations, Thank You Cards and More!

 Six to eight weeks prior to the event is an appropriate timeframe in order to ensure adequate time for out of town guests to respond.

 However, if you are planning a destination wedding, especially if there are limited hotel accommodations, send wedding invitations about three months in advance.
 This gives guests enough time to book hotel rooms, flights and plan the getaway.
+Whether you decide on luxury invites or are looking for quirky designs, B&G ensure you always pay affordable prices in the wedding invitation collection.

 When should thank you notes be written?